cs169-group34/project-portal-169/README.md

 [ProjectPortal](http://cs169-projectportal.herokuapp.com/), a portal for CS 169 Projects.
 Created by Group34 of CS169, Spring 2016.

+## Configuration

+Configuration details for this project can be found in config/application.rb

 ## Badges and Links

 [![Build Status](https://travis-ci.org/cs169-group34/project-portal-169.svg?branch=master)](https://travis-ci.org/cs169-group34/project-portal-169)